shicks/ahep/site/modules/2001-fireboat/index.md

 > The heroes who died will be remembered forever.

-On all the crash sites memorials have been built to remember the events of 9/11.
+On all the crash sites, memorials have been built to remember the events of 9/11.
 Discuss with your children what purpose a memorial has, maybe plan to visit a local memorial.
 Look at photos of the various 9/11 Memorials, discuss how the artists choose to remember the events of 9/11.
 What did the artists emphasize?
 How do the Memorials make you feel?
 Why was that location chosen for the memorial?

 These are the best known 9/11 memorials in the USA:

 The Pentagon (Arlington, Virginia) has the [National 9/11 Memorial][pentagon] - 184 illuminated benches arranged according to the victims' ages, starting with Dana Falkenberg (age 3) to John Yamnicky Sr. (71).

 [Flight 93 National Memorial][flight93].
 The Tower of Voices (Stoystown, Pennsylvania) - A common field one day, a field of honor forever.
 It has a wall of names of all the victims.
 It has a massive wind chime tower, the only like it in the world.
 There is one chime for each passenger and crew member.
+There is also an engaging museum with recordings of the passengers making their final phone calls.

 [National September 11 Memorial & Museum][nycmemorial] (New York City, New York) - A museum that tells the stories through artifacts, imagery, personal stories and more.
-The museum has The Last Column, the final piece of the World Trade Center steel that was removed from Ground Zero and the twin reflecting pool set in the footprints of the original towers.
+The museum has The Last Column, the final piece of the World Trade Center steel that was removed from Ground Zero and twin reflecting pools set in the footprints of the original towers.

 After viewing one or more of the memorials above, ask your children to draw their own version of a 9/11 memorial.